 The elbow joint is capable of extension and flexion, as well as pronation and supination.
-Adduction and abduction cannot actively be performed and are rather considered as gapping via passive structures if the elbow is flexed or extended.
-The greatest degree of motion is observed at flexion, with the extension being the returning movement.
-Due to the osseous inhibition via the olecranon, extension movements exceeding 0 degrees are rare and are mostly seen as hypermobility.
+Adduction and abduction are not active movements, rather are passive movements if the elbow is flexed or extended.
+The greatest degree of motion is observed at flexion with the extension of the return movement.
+Due to osseous inhibition via the olecranon, extension movements exceeding 0 degrees are rare and represent hypermobility.

 Osteology: Humeroulnar Joint (Humerus + Ulna)

 Humeroulnar joint: Osseous structures and articulating surfaces of the humerus

 The osseous structures of relevance for the elbow joint are located on the distal extremity of the upper arm bone.
 The following structures are discussed:

 - Coronoid fossa

 - Supracondylar ridge